Grizzelbee/ioBroker.mielecloudservice/README.md

 ## sentry.io
 This adapter uses sentry.io to collect details on crashes and report it automated to the author.
 The [ioBroker.sentry](https://github.com/ioBroker/plugin-sentry) plugin is used for it.
-Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if don't like to support the author with you're information on crashes.
+Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with you're information on crashes.